PREVALENCE: Very rare

 IMPORTANT: Many snakes have significant variance in coloration and pattern even within the same species.
 There can also be extreme differences in appearance from juveniles to adults so it is important to never assume you have properly identified a snake.

-Venomous.
-Variable in color and pattern but generally yellow, orange or tan in color with dark brown or black alternating blotches running the length of the upper back with similar colored markings along the side.
+Venomous though not thought to be lethal.
+Variable in color and pattern but generally yellow, orange or tan in color with dark brown or black alternating blotches running the length of the back with similar colored markings along the side.
 Head is large and tall with small eyes and light stripes running along each side of the jaw.
 Head color is dark similar in color to a river rock helping with camouflage.
+Tail is distinctive with brown coloration and a bright white stripe either contiguous or broken along the top.

 (Click here if the video block does not load: https://youtu.be/5fvI8-xY2lI)